zeroluck/docs/sources/cluster/index.md

 5. Copy the private key to `host-2` and put it into the same file there

-6. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands (location of the files and their names are hardcoded into executable) on `host-1`.
+6. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands on `host-1` (location of the files and their names are hardcoded into executable).
 Don't fill any fields, just hit "Enter" accepting default values:
     ```
 openssl genrsa -out /etc/csync2_ssl_key.pem 1024
 openssl req -new -key /etc/csync2_ssl_key.pem -out /etc/csync2_ssl_cert.csr